RetroColossus/portfolio/README.md

 # Porfolio Project

-  ### This is a starter portfolio project where I experimented with Flexbox, Media Queries, and Google console
+  ### This is a starter portfolio project where I experimented with Flexbox, Media Queries, and Google Developer Tools

   ## Code used: HTLM and CSS

   ## Experimented with Flexbox

    * used Flexbox in containers and container-items
-   * adjust flexbox for media queries
+   * adjusted flexbox for media queries
-   * improved readability for screen reader

   ## Experimented with Media Queries